rickrodness/cse110-sp24-group18/admin/meetings/042824-sprint-1-review.md

 - Aritra Dutta

 ## Quick Review on Past Sprint
-### What we did during the week:
-- Show what was done during the week (what was accomplished during the warmup)
--
+### Slider Widget
+- Describe it and list the features

+### Task List Widget
+- Describe it and list the features

 ## Notes on What Went Well
 -